TheTiinko/Radius_PAP_Password_Decryptor/README.md

 # DISCLAIMER

-The information and code in this repository is for educational puproses regarding the topic of ethical hacking, penetration testing and similar fields of computer scinece.
+The information and code in this repository is for educational puproses regarding the topic of ethical hacking, penetration testing and similar fields of computer science.
 I will not assume responsibility for the malicious use or damage done if this information and/or code is to be used in an unethical way.